TheMisinformationGame/MisinformationGame/docs/NonTechnicalInstallation.md

 To download and save the code base onto your device, you can access it at the following link: </br>
 https://github.com/TheMisinformationGame/MisinformationGame

-On this page you will then need to click on the green “Code” button and then on the “Download Zip” button as seen in Figure 1 below.
+On this page you will need to click on the green _“Code”_ button and then on the _“Download Zip”_ button as seen in Figure 1 below.
 This will then prompt you to download a zip file of the code, which you can save anywhere on your computer.
 Extract the files into a folder.
 The code is now ready to be accessed.

 **INSERT FIG 1 HERE**

 ### 2.2 Download and Install Visual Studio Code
 This installation guide demonstrates the installation process of downloading the Visual Studio Code on Windows.
-Should you be using a Mac, the installation process should largely be the same, but in case you encounter any difficulties, you can follow the Visual Studio Code installation guide for Mac at this link:  https://code.visualstudio.com/docs/setup/mac.
+Should you be using a Mac, the installation process should be similar, but in case you encounter any difficulties, you can follow the Visual Studio Code installation guide for Mac at this link:  https://code.visualstudio.com/docs/setup/mac.

-**INSERT FIG 1 HERE**

 Download Visual Studio Code from the following link: https://code.visualstudio.com/download